PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Messers Rudolph and Fuad, herders of goats!" the Chamberlain announced.
 The Duke waved his hand in acknowledgement and the men were brought before him.

 "He had advantage of my goat, sire.
-And I desire compensation," said the cross-eyed man said as he cast a terrible glare in the approximate direction of the man next to him.
+And I desire compensation," said the cross-eyed man as glared in the approximate direction of the man next to him.
 The Duke turned his gaze at the accused, a man who was wearing a goat-skin helmet.
 Was the helmet this man's idea of formal dress, the Duke wondered?
 The Duke opened his mouth as if to speak, but then thought better of it.

 The pause stretched to a such a length that the Chamberlain gently prompted, "Sire?"